Introduction

 Col des Fours – Tête Nord – La Ville des Glaciers – Mottets – Col de la Serigne – la Casermetta – Rifugio Elisabetta

 Firstly, walk back behind the refuge to reach the beginning of the variant route.
-Secondly, hike until you arrive on at the place mark with “Col des Fours” from there you will see a higher summit.
-That is our next destination Tête Nord des Fours located at 2756m.
+Secondly, hike until you arrive at the place marked “Col des Fours”; from there, you will see a higher summit.
+That is our next destination, Tête Nord des Fours, located at 2756m.
 Once up there, admire one of the wildest landscapes of the TMB before hiking down to Col des Fours.
 If you are hiking in June, the trail down will possibly be covered with snow.

 - Service: Toilets, hot showers for 2€, electricity in the common area, sinks, café/bar, restaurants, drinkable water